Yasmani Grandal Player Props: White Sox vs. Marlins

 Yasmani Grandal At The Plate

-- Grandal has nine doubles, four home runs and 15 walks while hitting .251.
+- Grandal is hitting .263 with nine doubles, five home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.